25 Apr 2025

 They also work in the field of sensor technology.
 This records process variables and what is happening in production in order to provide signals for the individual system components and their work.
 They are also involved in networked production systems.
 To this end, they install components that network the automation systems and make them user-friendly.

-The electronics technician for building and infrastructure systems
+What are the tasks of an electronics technician for building and infrastructure systems?

 An electronics technician for building and infrastructure systems can be deployed in a variety of ways.
 They work in residential and industrial facilities, schools and hospitals.